V-Squared/V-Squared.github.io/diy/configs.md

 2. 4k @ 60 Hz Display connector

 One Motherboard only will allow to build base models and test them.
 For more information, please see the → "Proposed assembly workflow" below.

-## All memory are DDR4
-This reduces inventory burden and parts management overhead.

-## Memory, CPU, GPU are easy to change
-After the PC is already assembled and tested you can do the final assembly even without a screw driver.
-Just open the top cover, change parts, close cover.
-Voila!

-## Disks are almost easy to change
-We minimize the number of time that the SSD ned to be changed.
-We have one common SSD in all models: 250 GB.
-The procedure for changing disks:

-1. Open 4 motherboard screws and remove the motherboard.
-2. Open 4 screws on bottom of case to loosen the Disk Screws
-3. Slide the disk out of the bay.
-Keep screws and rubber grommets mounted.

-# Proposed assembly workflow
-## Split Assembly into Base-Assembly and Final-Build
-**Benefits:**

-1. Better workload balancing.
-In times of few orders you can build and test base systems
-2. When order comes in the assembly of the Final-Build is fast

-## Base-Assembly
-1. Assembly of Case + PSU + Cable Tree + Arduino in ViPanel
-2. Assembly of Motherboard.
-	1. If you received new CPU and Memory, insert those so you can make IQC
-	2. If have no CPU and memory, use the Pentium G CPU and burn in memory
-3. Add the burn in boot disk.
-It is a 64 GB Linux SSD configured to automatically test all components.
-We have a custom burn in software that works with the PSU Monitoring in Arduino + ViPanel.
-4. Run 4 hours burn in

-## Final Assembly
-1. Receive customer order
-2. Take CPU, Disks, Memory and GPU from shelf or order with vendor
-3. Final Assembly
-4. Final Test and Burn in.
-If system was build from parts that all have been burned in already, the final burn in can be only 30 minutes.
-Otherwise 4 hours.

-## Packaging
-ViCase shipment comes from Village with additional packaging materials to package the assembled ViCase securely and on top of it to provide additional fastening of the large parts: CPU Cooler, GPU Card and PSU.

 # Reference
 ## New Skylake Motherboards: